-This course is designed for upper level Respiratory Therapy students and other Allied Health Science or Nursing students in order to present an overview of cardiovascular diagnostic current techniques.
-Emphasis will be placed primarily upon non-invasive techniques including electrocardiography echocardiography, but the course will also include modules relating to the rapeutic aspects of cardiac care and cardiac rehabilitation and disease prevention.
-Some cardiovascular pharmacology will also be presented.
+This course is designed for senior Respiratory Therapy students in order to present an overview of current cardiovascular diagnostic techniques.
+Emphasis will be placed primarily upon electrocardiography, cardiovascular pharmacology, and Advanced Cardiac Life Support, but the course will also include modules relating to therapeutic aspects of cardiac care and cardiac rehabilitation and disease prevention as well as smoking cessation.